artemptushkin/proxy-image/README.md

 1. Enabled HTTPS proxy requests for image-server
 2. Make starter for common web applications to use it with internal response filters for a specific url
+3. To add dependencies of spring cloud infrastructure: eureka-client, config-client